Chinese Billionaire Richard Liu Arrested In Minnesota Over Sexual Misconduct Allegations

 — Raymond Zhong (@zhonggg) September 2, 2018

 JD.com is a juggernaut in China’s technological scene, and in China, the personal lives of a company’s handful of executives are closely intertwined with the fortunes of the company.
 Liu’s company would have a lot to lose financially if the sexual assault allegations against him are of a credible nature.
-As the Times reports, Chinese founders control their companies tightly, and all matters large and small are ultimately dependent on them.
+As the New York Times reports, Chinese founders control their companies tightly, and all matters large and small are ultimately dependent on them.
 Dark or suspicious perceptions of the company’s owner could hurt JD’s chances in the long run.

 The sexual assault allegations against Liu come shortly after he was in the news because of another incident involving sexual assault.
 In 2015, Longwei Xu, who was invited to a party at Liu’s penthouse in Australia, was accused of raping a woman and was convicted of seven charges in July of this year.
 Although Liu was never accused of any wrongdoing in the incident, he unsuccessfully tried to distance himself from the entire saga, requesting an Australian court not to release his name because of the impact it would have on his marriage and fortunes.
 But a judge in Australia denied his request for a suppression order, and now less than two months later, Richard Liu has found himself embroiled in another incident over alleged sexual misconduct.